teatwig/nano-9/README.md

 Pico-8 has easter-egg like features where if one tickles the right part of memory, one _can_ access the keyboard keys or the mouse position, which are not explicitly available via the API.
-While I think that is fun for a fantasy console, I am not intent on replicating that behavior.
+While I think that is fun for a fantasy console, I am not intent on replicating all that behavior.
 Instead I would suggest that people extend the Lua API to provide access to whatever new facilities they need.

 If someone were to make a handful of useful `peek()` or `poke()` cases work, I would consider such a pull request.